emanuega/MERlin/README.md

 Description: Extract barcodes from all field of views.

+Parameters:
+* crop\_width - The number of pixels from each edge of the image to exclude from decoding.

 ### filterbarcodes.FilterBarcodes

 Description: Filters the decoded barcodes based on area and intensity